Skip to content

 userpatches/customize-image.sh

-To add files to image easily, put them in userpatches/overlay and access them in /tmp/overlay from customize-image.sh
+To add files to the image easily, put them in userpatches/overlay and access them in /tmp/overlay from customize-image.sh

 Be advised that even though you are compiling an image on an amd64 machine, any additional apt packages you configure or commands you run in customize-image.sh will be automatically installed/executed/virtualized for the architecture of the build target SBC.